-We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or adult at risk.
+We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or vulnerable adult.

 Wardens: Anna Beyer & Nathan Watt

 Our Safeguarding Officer is the first person to speak to if you have any concerns about the welfare of a child or vulnerable adult.